-- Remit relating to the composition, organisation and operation of the Board of Directors: - Periodically reviewing issues related to the composition of the Board, and making proposals to the Board on the appointment or reappointment of directors, taking account of the principle of achieving a balance on the Board in terms of independent directors, gender, international experience, expertise, etc. - Organising a procedure for selecting future independent directors, and carrying out its own research on potential candidates before making any approach to them. - Examining regularly, and each time the term of office of Executive Officers is up for renewal, (i) what governance arrangements to adopt (in particular, whether to combine or separate the functions of Chairman and Chief Executive Officer) and making recommendations on this, and (ii) changes in the Group's executive bodies, in particular by liaising with the Chairman to prepare succession plans for Executive Officers, especially in the event of an unforeseen vacancy. - Assessing, on a case by case basis, the situation of each director or candidate for a directorship with respect to the independence criteria, and recommending proposals to the Board. - Anticipating and examining any issues relating to conflicts of interest. - Reviewing proposals to set up Board committees, and suggesting lists of their remits and members. - Reviewing the draft Report on corporate governance, and informing the Board of any observations about that report. - Preparing the evaluation of the Board and of its specialised committees as specified in Article 6 of the Rules of Procedure of the Board of Directors, presenting the Board with a summary report on that evaluation, and making recommendations to improve the composition, organisation and operation of the Board and its specialised committees. - Examining the gender balance policy for executive bodies proposed by senior management, the objectives of that policy, how the policy is implemented, and the outcomes achieved in the last financial year, and making any relevant observations to the Board.
+- ✓ Remit relating to the composition, organisation and operation of the Board of Directors: - Periodically reviewing issues related to the composition of the Board, and making proposals to the Board on the appointment or reappointment of directors, taking account of the principle of achieving a balance on the Board in terms of independent directors, gender, international experience, expertise, etc. - Organising a procedure for selecting future directors, and carrying out its own research on potential candidates before making any approach to them.
+This procedure in attached to the Selection and Remuneration Committee Rules of procedure (annex 3.1). - Examining regularly, and each time the term of office of Executive Officers is up for renewal, (i) what governance arrangements to adopt (in particular, whether to combine or separate the functions of Chairman and Chief Executive Officer) and making recommendations on this, and (ii) changes in the Group's executive bodies, in particular by liaising with the Chairman to prepare succession plans for Executive Officers, especially in the event of an unforeseen vacancy. - Assessing, on a case by case basis, the situation of each director or candidate for a directorship with respect to the independence criteria, and recommending proposals to the Board. - Anticipating and examining any issues relating to conflicts of interest. - Reviewing proposals to set up Board committees, and suggesting lists of their remits and members. - Reviewing the draft Report on corporate governance, and informing the Board of any observations about that report. - Preparing the evaluation of the Board and of its specialised committees as specified in Article 6 of the Rules of Procedure of the Board of Directors, presenting the Board with a summary report on that evaluation, and making recommendations to improve the composition, organisation and operation of the Board and its specialised committees. - Examining the gender balance policy for executive bodies proposed by senior management, the objectives of that policy, how the policy is implemented, the action plan established in this way and the outcomes achieved in the last financial year, and making any relevant observations to the Board.